cloudinary-training/cld-advanced-concepts/video-player/README.md

 ## Exercise: Loading Libraries

 JavaScript libraries available on [CDN](https://unpkg.com/#/) or [npmjs.org](https://www.npmjs.com/package/cloudinary-video-player).
 We'll use both in this course.
-For this section, we've mocked a build process that installs node_modules and copies them to a `my_node_modules` directory.
+For this section, we're using libraries from the CDN.
 This allows use to serve this [page](https://cloudinary-training.github.io/cld-advanced-concepts/video-player/video-player.html) from github.io without uploading `node_modules`.

 There are 3 dependencies for the full video player that need to be installed.